faasm/python/README.md

 ### MXNet

-To install the Python MXNet module we first need to cross-compile MXNet:
+To install the Python MXNet module we first need to cross-compile the MXNet shared library:

 ```
 # Update all mxnet submodules